top of page

 Dolerite boulders at Mt Wellington

-9. Glamping at Zeehan Bush Camp
+9. Go Glamping in the Wilderness at Zeehan Bush Camp — West Coast Tasmania

 A fun way to enjoy the wilderness without roughing it.
 These cosy tents come with real beds, heating, and twinkling lights — perfect for families.
 Spend the evening toasting marshmallows, telling stories by the fire, and soaking in the quiet of Tasmania’s West Coast bushland.
 We would highly recommend this experience for families!